lefnire/sopac-for-universities/README.txt

 Best to follow http://thesocialopac.net/getting-started instead
 -----------------

+make sure to enable reserves in xrectype (see bottom of wwwoptions, just add 'r' to your list of xrectypes)

 (1) Symlinks based on SOPAC's expected directory locations  -- [http://thesocialopac.net/node/12]

 ln -s insurge /usr/local/lib/insurge